DrayerSivertsen/CourseNotes/databases/storage_and_indexing.md

 - if order of data records is the same as, or 'close to', order of data entries, then called cluster index
     - a file can be clustered on at most one search key
     - alternative 1 implies clustered; in practice; clustered

+### Understanding the Workload
+* for updates in the workload:
+    - the type of update (insert/delete/update), and the attributes that are affected
+    - frequency of the updates

+# Choice of Indexes
+* one approach: consider the most important queries in turn.
+Consider the best plan using current indexes, and see if a better plan is possible with an additional index

+## Guidelines
+1. attributes in where clause are candidates for index keys
+    - exact match condition suggests hash index
+    - range query suggests tree index
+        - clustering is especially useful for range queries; can also help on equality queries if there are many duplicates
+2. multi-attribute search keys should be considered when a WHERE clause contains several conditions
+    - order of attributes is is important for range queries
+    - such indexes can sometimes enable index-only strategies for important queries
+        - for index-only strategies, clustering is not important
+3. try to choose indexes that benefit as many queries as possible.
+Since only one index can be clustered per relation, choose it based on important queries that would benefit the most from clustering